-The new ordering rules apply to trading stock, other deductible expenditure, allowance assets and capital assets financed by debt which is subsequently reduced.
+The new ordering rules apply to trading stock, other deductible expenditure, allowance assets and capital assets financed by debt that is subsequently reduced.
 Briefly the rules provide as follows upon a reduction of such debt:

-- Trading stock held and not disposed of Any section 11(a) deduction or the value of opening stock as well as any closing stock is reduced by the debt reduction.
-Any excess is treated as a recoupment for the purposes of section 8(4)(a). - Trading stock not held and not disposed of at the time of the reduction of the debt and other deductible expenditure excluding allowance assets The debt reduction is treated as a recoupment for the purposes of section 8(4)(a) to the extent that the expenditure was allowed as a deduction. - Allowance assets The debt reduction first reduces any base cost expenditure after which any excess is treated as a recoupment for the purposes of section 8(4)(a).
-Future capital allowances will be limited to the cost of the asset less the reduction amount and any previous allowances claimed on the asset. - Capital assets that are not allowance assets The base cost of the asset is reduced by the reduction amount of the debt.
-Any excess reduces any assessed capital loss.
+- Trading stock held and not disposed of Any section 11(a) deduction or the value of opening stock under section 22(2) as well as any closing stock under section 22(1) is reduced by the reduction amount of a debt under section 19(3).
+Any excess reduction amount is treated under section 19(4) as a recoupment for the purposes of section 8(4)(a). - Trading stock not "held and not disposed of" at the time of the reduction of the debt and other deductible expenditure excluding allowance assets The reduction amount of a debt is deemed to be a recoupment under section 19(5) for the purposes of section 8(4)(a) to the extent that the expenditure that was funded by the debt was allowed as a deduction. - Allowance assets The reduction amount of a debt first reduces any base cost expenditure under paragraph 12A(3) after which any excess is deemed to be a recoupment under section 19(6) for the purposes of section 8(4)(a).
+Future capital allowances will be limited to the cost of the asset less the reduction amount and any previous allowances claimed on the asset, under section 19(7). - Capital assets that are not allowance assets The base cost of the asset is reduced by the reduction amount of the debt under paragraph 12A(3).
+Any excess reduction amount reduces an assessed capital loss under paragraph 12A(4).

 A special rule applies to debt that financed the acquisition of a pre-valuation date asset.
-The effect of the rule is to treat the asset as a post-valuation date asset by re-establishing its base cost as expenditure which can be reduced by the reduction amount of the debt.
+The effect of the rule in paragraph 12A(5) is to treat the asset as a post-valuation date asset by re-establishing its base cost as expenditure which can be reduced by the reduction amount of the debt.

-The ordering rules do not apply to tax debt or debt that has been reduced by donation, bequest or by an employer.
-Paragraph 12A contains additional exemptions for debt reduced within a group of companies and debt reduced in the course or in anticipation of liquidation, winding up, deregistration or final termination of a company when the debtor company and the creditor are connected persons in relation to each other.
+The ordering rules do not apply to tax debt or debt that has been reduced by donation, bequest or by an employer [section 19(8) and paragraph 12A(6)(a), (b) and (c)].
+Paragraph 12A(6)(d) and (e) contain additional exemptions for debt reduced within a group of companies and debt reduced in the course or in anticipation of liquidation, winding up, deregistration or final termination of a company when the debtor company and the creditor are connected persons in relation to each other.